CORPORATE RESPONSIBILITY

 As we grow, we plan to expand our focus on ESG issues through more structured initiatives, such as:

-• Quantifying the climate-related risks that we face;
+• Quantifying the climate-related risks that we face and establishing measurable goals for environmental issues;

 • Conserving energy, water, and other natural resources, as well as focusing on waste reduction, renewable energy, and composting/recycling programs;